Ed Sheeran Songs Dominate Music Charts

 — billboard (@billboard) March 16, 2017

-Ed Sheeran’s songs inspired many leading club DJs and remixers to produce a variety of remixes, with Major Lazer, Galantis, and Jack Wins producing remixes for “Shape Of You” alone.
+Ed Sheeran songs inspired many leading club DJs and remixers to produce a variety of remixes, with Major Lazer, Galantis, and Jack Wins producing remixes for “Shape Of You” alone.
 In fact, the list of achievements for Ed Sheeran’s “Shape Of You” doesn’t end there.
 The chart-topper is twice as popular as this week’s No. 2 song – “Bad And Boujee” by Migos featuring Lil Uzi Vert – in terms of chart points, which only 18 songs have managed to achieve in the past 25 years.

 [Featured Image by Charles Sykes/AP Images]